reactsuperwizard/React-Material-Ui-Porfolio/README.md

-## React-Mui
+## React, Mui, Typescript Portfolio by Nemanja @2019

-This project is built with react and typescript under the hood.
+This project is built with react and typescript using Material UI.

-The structure is from Material UI

 ## Installation